Sweet Potato Cupcakes Topped with Marshmallows

 Bake at 350 F for 20 minutes or until a toothpick comes out clean.

-If you just place mini marshmallows on top of the muffins, they will, of course, fall off.
+If you just place mini marshmallows on top of the cupcakes, they will, of course, fall off.
 I experimented with different ways of attaching the marshmallows and finally settled on using something sticky and edible.
-I found that corn syrup works best, but you can also try using honey (it doesn’t work quite as well) or, if you want to use frosting, you can pipe frosting onto the muffins and set the marshmallows in the frosting.
+I found that corn syrup works best, but you can also try using honey (it doesn’t work quite as well) or, if you want to use frosting, you can pipe frosting onto the cupcakes and set the marshmallows in the frosting.

-Place the muffins under the broiler for about three minutes or until the marshmallows are lightly browned.
+Place the cupcakes under the broiler for about three minutes or until the marshmallows are lightly browned.
 They go from browned to burnt very quickly.
 It helps to keep the oven door open during broiling so you can watch them very closely.

 While the marshmallows are still hot, gently push together any that may have moved during broiling.